ViviNeuro/Neuromatch-Data-Analysis-Team-Organization/_sources/WorkTogether/intro.md

 # Welcome to the Data Analysis Team!

-Hello everyone, and welcome to the Data Analysis Team for Neuromatch and Climatematch!
+Hello and welcome to the Data Analysis Team for Neuromatch and Climatematch!
 We're excited to have you on board.

 Our goal is to **standardize the analysis process** to ensure that everyone works with clean, consistently preprocessed data.
 This not only streamlines our workflows but also helps maintain **accuracy and reproducibility** in our analyses.